 On our farm, we are located in a river valley floodplain with soils that range from river silt with high organic matter, to pure clay with medium organic matter.
 Although this means that our soils are naturally high in fertility, it also means that they have poor internal drainage and can become water logged very easily if not managed properly.
 In order for us to grow good garlic crops, we grow all our garlic on raised beds in fields that have a slight slope and have had a large amount of organic matter added.
 Although the heavier soils are a challenge in wet years, they have amazing fertility and allow us to grow large, healthy bulbs consistently.

-In general, garlic is not a very demanding crop when it comes to fertility requirements, however will perform best when nutrients are at optimum levels.
+Garlic requires high soil fertility to perform best.
+When nutrients are at optimum levels, plant growth is healthy and bulb size is maximized.
 Soil testing is always recommended no matter how large or small your garlic garden or field is.
 Often growers who use organic or natural methods feel that they don't need soil tests.
 This is not a good philosophy and can often lead to deficiencies in certain nutrients or even over fertilization without realizing it.